python/cpython/Doc/reference/executionmodel.rst

 global namespace, i.e. the namespace of the module containing the code block, and the builtins namespace, the namespace of the module :mod:`builtins`.
 The global namespace is searched first.
 If the name is not found there, the builtins namespace is searched.
-The :keyword:`global` statement must precede all uses of the name.
+The :keyword:`!global` statement must precede all uses of the name.

 The :keyword:`global` statement has the same scope as a name binding operation